Towers Two (2016)

 Towers Two is a module in the ancient style, providing you with a location with interesting shit, rampaging monsters and NPCs with different objectives that can be interacted, plotted or otherwise meddled with.
 There is no fixed objective and the PCs are expected to gleefully get in on the action, which I approve of since there is plenty of stuff going on.

 The first drawback of Towers Two that I must get out of the way before everything else is the way the information is conveyed.
 There is A LOT of text.
 This module will require careful preparation before running it.
 Though it does provide information on the major factions before play commences, there is a degree of interconnectedness and multiple resolutions that must be absorbed if the module is to be run without it turning into an incoherent mess (although perhaps that is the idea).
 Critical information is sometimes doled out in room descriptions and though there is the odd referral to other sections on the whole the information must be teased out of the text like a splinter in a fat, scurvy-laden lion’s rectum.
-As a point in the module’s favour, all random encounters involve factions from the general area, so you get a semi-firm grasp of the players before you dive in.
+As a point in the module’s favor, all random encounters involve factions from the general area, so you get a semi-firm grasp of the players before you dive in.

-Stylistically Towers Two is a gleefully colourfull farce, a shit-covered two-finger salute that tackles the subject matter in the most garish and vulgar fashion imaginable to create an atmosphere of ironic sleaziness that is actually rather amusing.
+Stylistically Towers Two is a gleefully colorful farce, a shit-covered two-finger salute that tackles the subject matter in the most garish and vulgar fashion imaginable to create an atmosphere of ironic sleaziness that is actually rather amusing.
 You can’t help but roll your eyes and laugh at the almost unstoppable Giant Dragonfly known as the Back-breaker, the Pigmen and their game of King of the Bucket (don’t ask), magic items that look like bio-organic sex-toys and the eldritch Loi-Goi, a buried space jellyfish that corrupts the surrounding area by sticking tentacles in the buts of its victims.
 Nowhere do you get the clinical detachment of Carcosa or the unpleasantly visceral body-horror of Death Love Doom.
 It is impossible to take the disgusting aspects of Towers Two seriously, and therein lies the genius of its presentation.

 As I said this place is a location for adventure and thus there is more going on besides the feuding brothers.
 The beach is haunted by the repulsive lamprey-like eloi and their Starfish minions.
 The village of Mlag huddles in terror against the depredations of the Back Breaker.
 Feral Wild Pigs roam the area.
 The ancient saltworks are haunted by what is essentially the Salt Vampire from the old star trek episodes.
 A clan of incestuous cannivals.
 The list goes on.
 All of it is gross, but also weird, creative, distinct and memorable.

 Same goes for the village of Mlag.
 The adventure is not overly concerned with what barn goes where and how many polearms are in a chamber, but instead just gives us the important structures and factions.
 NPC factions in the village have motivations!
 And things going on!
-Ferd, the Craster-esque innkeeper of the Slippery Slope, has a deal with a band of Pig Men bandits on the slope to waylay travellers.
-“The Old Whore,” runs the inn with him but secretely plots his death.
+Ferd, the Craster-esque innkeeper of the Slippery Slope, has a deal with a band of Pig Men bandits on the slope to waylay travelers.
+“The Old Whore,” runs the inn with him but secretly plots his death.
 She is planning the ritual sacrifice of one of his infants to awaken the statue of Lord Raglar to cleanse the region of evil!
 NPCs have opinions and designs and attitudes towards other NPCs, making the region feel lived in.
 All Important NPCs carry a Khaza stone, a sort of magical cellphone device that can be used for remote communication/prank calling!

 Same goes for the titular Two Towers.
 Everything is gross and puerile but it also makes sense.
 Both factions are holed up and battle for control over undercellars that connect the Two Towers.
 Both brothers will attempt to enlist the party to kill (and hilariously castrate) the other brother.
 (Zar actually provides the party with a trapped chastity belt meant for a plot to trap Razak into having buttsecks with one of them, severing his cock).
 Zar has prepared barrels of gunpowder to blow up the tower, BUT THE EXPLOSION WON’T DO THAT.
 Complications upon complications.
 Nothing feels painted by the numbers.

 A devotion to its own puerile aesthetics make this adventure work.
 Degenerate NPC after degenerate NPC has its own attitudes and distinct personality.
-A female body-builder is the strongest wrestler of Zar’s homoerotic Palace Guard (they wear armour that exposes their oiled abs and the tower is repete with locker rooms, wrestling competitions and other such foolery).
+A female body-builder is the strongest wrestler of Zar’s homoerotic Palace Guard (they wear armor that exposes their oiled abs and the tower is repete with locker rooms, wrestling competitions and other such foolery).
 Razak’s teacher in the dark arts is a perpetually drunken Gnomish illusionist that sleeps in a chest.
 A spindly mystic from the distant East runs the jails of Zar’s tower and creepily molests the malformed pig-things that are imprisoned therein.
 Turgarg has bet Mung ‘Hummers for life’ that he cannot eat an entire bucket of shit!

 There is, of course, a third faction at work.
 In the cellars and the network of caves lies (besides the undead Lord Javon, still grieving over the death of his sickly wife) the lair of the Loi-Goi.
 In a nod to Shub-Niggurath, a grotesque amoeboid pool is constantly spawning eyes, hands and dicks.
 Horrific fleshweaving entities spin these into grotesque new forms.
 And you can enter the pool, swim deep into the pool, fight off waves of its servants and fight the Loi-Goi itself (good fucking luck) or even use the barrels to blow it up in what is probably the most metal encounter in the entire adventure, save one!